Milly Maker DFS Strategy: How To Win Large-Field GPPs

 One more thing separates milly-maker players, and it is a big one: how many bullets you fire.
 Single-entry large-field GPPs and mass-multi-entry contests like the 150-max Milly Maker are different games with different builds, and treating them the same is a quiet leak.

 The trap is running one mindset in the other format: a wildly contrarian one-off that needed everything to break right, or 150 near-identical chalk lineups that cannibalize each other.
+That second failure is the duplication math from the worked example turned inward, multiplied across your own portfolio instead of the field's.
+Our how many uniques and diversification strategy guides cover how far apart those 150 builds should actually sit, and contest selection covers picking the right room in the first place.
 Match the build to the number of entries and you have already beaten a chunk of the field.

 How Stokastic Sims Build This For You

 Everything above is a set of principles.
 Doing it by hand across a full slate, every stack, every bring-back, every ownership read, every exposure decision, is where it falls apart for most people.
-This is the job the Stokastic Contest Sims were built for, and it is a tournament tool only, not a cash-game one.
+This is the job the Stokastic Contest Sims were built for.
+The Sim ROI and Percent-to-First workflow in this article is a tournament workflow specifically, not a cash one, so use it for GPPs and lean on a floor-first, projection-sorted build for cash games instead.

 A Word On Bankroll

 The highlight reels never show this part, so I will.
 You will not win a Milly Maker often, and neither will I. The strategy is built to be wrong the overwhelming majority of the time in exchange for a real shot at the one outcome that pays for all the rest.
 It only works if you size your entries as a sensible slice of your roll, expect long cold stretches, and never chase a bad night with money you cannot afford to lose.
+Our DFS bankroll guide covers how to size that slice.
 Play the format the way it is designed to be played, and let the variance work over a long sample rather than a single night.

 Frequently Asked Questions